caroleolivier/caroleolivier.github.io/_posts/2018-08-27-accessibility-week-four-title-and-input-validation.md

 ### Input Validation

-Originally, I was hoping to address the topic of alert on a web page (alert on forms, alert on input validation, random alerts).
+Originally, I was hoping to address the topic of alerts on a web page (alerts on forms, alerts on input validation, random alerts).
 However, I quickly realised this is a complex topic and I have a loooooot to learn, I have barely scratched the surface!
 <br/>
-So, in this section I will share what I have learnt about input validation and alert.
+So, in this section I will share what I have learnt about input validation and alerts.

 This is the problem: how do you make an input accessible, particularly when it errors?

 ![Input validation with error]({{ "/assets/blog/input_validation.png" | absolute_url }}){:height="40%" width="40%"}

 Here are a few things to consider:
-* **Do not rely only on colours, combine it with visual indicator**
+* **Do not rely only on colours, combine it with other visual indicator**
 <br/> If you are colour blind you may not see it, but the text box border and the icon are red.
-<br/> The warning icon helps indicating there is an error on the input.
+<br/> The warning icon helps to indicate there is an error on the input.
 * **Use simple and clear messaging to indicate the user there is an error**
 * **For screen reader users, speak out loud!**
 <br/> This was the new part to me and the one I am going to focus on here: it is called _alerting_.